-Building a clean and equitable energy economy and addressing the climate crisis is a top priority of the Biden Administration.
-This FOA will advance the Biden Administration's goals to achieve carbon pollution-free electricity by 2035 and to "deliver an equitable, clean energy future, and put the United States on a path to achieve net-zero emissions, economy-wide, by no later than 20501" to the benefit of all Americans.
-The United States recently signed the Drive to Zero Memorandum of Understanding, which sets the ambition of having 30% of all new Medium and Heavy-Duty Vehicle (MHDV) sales be zero emission by 2030 and a full transition to zero emission fleet by 2040.
+This FOA supports the administration goals laid out above by building a clean and equitable energy economy and addressing the climate crisis as a top priority of the Biden Administration.
+This anticipated FOA advances the Biden Administration's goals to achieve carbon pollution-free electricity by 2035 and to "deliver an equitable, clean energy future, and put the United States on a path to achieve net-zero emissions, economy-wide, by no later than 2050 to the benefit of all Americans."
 The Department of Energy is committed to pushing the frontiers of science and engineering, catalyzing clean energy jobs through research, development, demonstration, and deployment (RDD&D), and ensuring environmental justice and inclusion of underserved communities.

-The research and development (R&D) activities to be funded under this FOA will support the government-wide approach to the climate crisis by driving the innovation that can lead to the deployment of clean energy technologies, which are critical for climate protection.
-Specifically, this FOA is seeking innovative and replicable solutions to support electrified MHDVs, accelerate charging infrastructure deployment, reduce grid-impacts through vehicle-grid integration (VGI) strategies, and drastically decrease GHG emissions in support of the Administration goals.
-In partnership with industry, VTO has established aggressive targets to focus research, demonstration and deployment on cost-reduction, efficiency, and emissions reduction that improve air quality and improved mobility.
+The RDD&D activities to be funded under this FOA support the government-wide approach to the climate crisis by driving the innovation that can lead to the deployment of clean energy technologies, which are critical for climate protection.
+Specifically, this FOA advances RDD&D in several areas critical to achieving net-zero greenhouse gas (GHG) emissions by 2050, including: development of innovative battery chemistries and component materials, reduction of cascading battery fires, and battery electrode, cell, and pack manufacturing cost reduction.